MarketSquare/robotframework-style-guide/guides/guide.md

 @{LONG LIST}       apple    banana    peach    grape    avocado    kiwi    some very long name of the fruit which exceeds the recommended line length
 ```

-It is recommended to either accomodate all items on a single line or to list each item on a new line:
+It is recommended to either accommodate all items on a single line or to list each item on a new line:

 ```robot
 *** Variables ***